agmath/BIO4ST1_Group3/Replication_Ainsley_Owens.md

 ::: {.cell-output .cell-output-stdout}
 ```
-[1] "TCACTAGTGACGCACCGCCATACATGTTTACCTTATTGCTATCGTTATTTATGGTCAAGGTATTCTCTTTCCGAAAACCCAGTGGGCTGTCTGAGGGGGGATTGAGCTTCCTAGTATGAGTGTGAAACTGGCGGCTATGGCGTGGATTTATATGGATCCAATCAGGTAGCACATTTCGAACGCGCACGGCCAGACGATGTCAGATGCATGATCATGCGAAAGTAGGGCTACGCACCTTTTACTGTGAAGATCTGATCTCGAGTCGGTGTTGTTCGCCGAGGCGGTAAATCACGGACTATTAGTTGGGGCGGGACCCGGTACAGCCCGGCCCGTGTAACATTTTATTGGTTGGGAATCTCGCGTCTAACCATAGAGGACGCCTGTACCTTCTGAAGGGGGCGAGGCTAATTGCCGTCTAGGGGTCGATTGCGCTAATCTGAGAACGGTAGAATTGTGCACCTCACTCTCGTACCAAGGGCGTAATCCATTAGGGGACTAGACTAGCGCACACGAACAAAATAGGTTTCTGACCTACGAGCCTTGCCGAACCGCTCACTGGGGCACATATTATGGAGGAGTCCGCTTTCGACTACTTACTTAGTGTCGGCGGCCTTTCTATTGTTCTGGTCTTGAGTGTTCACAGGACTGTCCCCGGAGGGTGCGTAAGTCTAGTGACAGGACGAAAATCCGGCACTGATTTCCGAGGCGAAAGATACGTGCTGATATATTGTATCGTAAGAGGGGTTGATCCTAGGTTGAACTAAGCGCCTAACGGCCCAATAATGAAAAGACCAATAGCTAGAACTTACGCTATGCGCGCATCGGAGAGCGAACTAAGTTTACGCAACCCATACTGACTCGGCGCCTCTGTTTTCTGGCGCCTTTGTGGGGACTGCTGCGACGTCTGTGTTTTAGTCAAAAGGCTTGAGGGCGCGAGATCAATGACGTGGTCCACGGATTACGCGGAGAAATCATGTCACACCTAAGCGGGAATAAATTAAATTGCCATTCCTCACCCGAACGGGACTGGGTGGAGGAGCGTCCGACATGCGTCGAAGCCCCGTGGCTATTCAAAAGACTCTCCACGGCCGGTGGGGGTGCGAGGTATTGCCAATAGTCCTGTTGAGATGCCGCACGGCTTCAACTTACCCCTCCCGGAGCCATGTGGCCACCACGATTTATATGGCCGAAGTGGGTGCTTTAAAATGGGACCGATCGCTAGTTTAGCCTGATGTTTCAGCTTCCGTCAGTCAGACATAGTGTGTAACCAGCACTAATGCGTTCATGACATGACCCCCTAAATCCTTTATTAGGACCTCATCGTTTTTTCGTAGGCACCCTGGGGTCTTAGAATGGGACGCTTGGCATGGCCAGTGGCAGCCGTCCCATAGAACCACCAGTGTTCCGTGCTCCTTCCAGTTGAGAGGCGTTCGATACGACCGCAACTCTTAGCTACACCTCTGGGGCTCCGGGTCGTGGAACCTAGAATAAAACCTCATC"
+[1] "AACCATGCTGGGAGCGTACGCTACCCCATTTCCGAGTAGTTTCGGGCAAGACCCAACTGATACGTAGGAGCCTTTCAACGTAACCCATTTTGTAAGTTACTGTCTGCGCGGTTGAGATCCCTGACTCGATCACATACCGGCCGATGCACTTCAGGTAATGCCTGCATTTTACCCCATTACGACTAGTTGGGTTCCTGGAAAACCTTAAAGAGGGTCTTAATTTAAGCCTGTTGCGTTTCACAAGCTCCATTTGTCGTTCTTAGCGTTCAACGGGTCTCCTTGTTTGTTGGATAAACTCTCGGCAATAATGCAAGTCAGGATCCGCGTACAAACCCGCACCCGTTCCAAGGCGCCCGGCCAAAACCAATAAGAACTTGGATCGACCAGTACAGAAGTAGGCCATGGTCTCTAAGGCAAGCGTCTTATCGTCTGACTGTTTAACCACTGGGAAACCATTACGTAGATCTTTGCACTAGAGTACTAGCCAATGCCTAAACCCAATGTGGCAGCGCGCCAGACGACCGCAGGCAAGTTACCCCGCGTAGGTGTATGAGTCCCAGGGACTTGTTCTTACATGCTCCCGCATTAGCAGCCGTACAAAGATTGGACTCCTGTGGTCACTACTACCCGACGCGGTATCAATCAGCTCGCATGTCCCGTTACATCGATCACTACTCCTACTGATTCGCATTGACCCCTCCCGCCAAAGGACTGCCATTAGATTAGGCACAATTGGCACACGTTCCATAACATTGTCTGCTCATAGTCCATCCCAACCAAGTTACCCACAAGGAATAGACACGGATTGTAGGGCTCCCGCTGCAACGGTCTCATCGCCTACGTCGATATAATTTATGAAAACCGACAACGAGTGTTGCTTATTGATGATGGTGTTGAGACCTCGGGGCATGCCTATGCCGGGAGGCCGGCTGGACATTCTAGTGTGACTTTAAGCTTGTGCTAGTATCTGCCCGACAGTTAACGGAGGGGCCGAACCTGCAAGTATTGATTAATGGTTGCTAGAACTGCACACAGGAGATGAGTCATTAGACATTTCCAACGTGATTGGCAAAGGGCGAATACTAACCAGATCGTGCACGAAACAACGGGGTTGTTAGTAACAATGTTTGAACCATAATTGCAAGGTAGTTTTTAACCTGAGCGCACTAGCTACTACTATCCACACCTGCGCATGGATTGGGTTTCGTACAGTTCGTAAGTGGGCATTGCCGCCTAGCCCCGCTCTAGTAATTCTCGACTTAAATAGCAACCAGGCGGGATCTACGCGCCCGATAAAACGCTAAAGCATCGCTGGGTCGCAACCTTTATCTCTTACCACGCCGGAAGATGCGCCGAAGGAGGACCAACACGCCCTCCTGACGATACTATAACGCCGGACTCTTGTAGGGGATCTAGCAGATTACTCAGAGAGGAAAGGGAGCGCACAAACGCAACTACCTGATGACGCAAGGTCCTACGACTAGTTCTTGGGACCGGTGT"
 ```
 :::
 :::

 Here, I am using `set.seed(215)` to initialize the random number generation with the seed 215, using the `paste()` function to collapse the list into one string.
+The `set.seed(215)` function guarantees that the same random values will be produced each time the code is ran, useful for reproducible results.

 ::: {.cell}